Job Loss and Occupational Job Security: Evidence from Post-Displacement Sorting

 Abstract

-Existing research on the cost of job loss has typically overlooked the role of job sorting after displacement in the perpetuation of recursive unemployment.
-This study aims to estimate the decline in job security associated with the type of jobs matched by displaced employees following their dismissals.
-Using a dataset containing the employment histories of about four million individuals working in Italy that allows for disentangling voluntary from involuntary job moves, I construct two indicators of job security attached to each specific type of job: one that captures the risk of dismissal and the other that conveys a measure of expected tenure.
-Then, employing an identification strategy that exploits collective dismissals as exogenous variations and a difference-in-differences methodology that uses not-yet-treated units as a control group, I estimate the impact of job loss on the expected job security of subsequent job types.
-I find that displacement generates an increased risk of dismissal intrinsic to the post-displacement type of jobs of about 2.38 percentage points and a lower expected tenure of around 156 days.
-This is equal to approximately a 13% decline in job security compared to pre-displacement averages.
+Existing research on the cost of job loss has often overlooked the role of job sorting following displacement in contributing to recursive unemployment.
+This study estimates the effect of displacement on the job security associated with the occupations matched by displaced workers following dismissal.
+Using a dataset containing the employment histories of approximately four million individuals working in Italy, which allows for disentangling voluntary from involuntary job moves, I construct two sector-specific occupational indicators of job security that I attach to each employment spell: one capturing the risk of dismissal and the other conveying a measure of expected tenure.
+Then, employing an identification strategy that exploits collective dismissals as exogenous variations and the staggered treatment timing at which they occur, I find that displacement leads to an increase in the risk of dismissal inherent to post-displacement occupations of about 2.36 percentage points and a lower expected tenure of around 155 days.
+These effects correspond to an approximately 12-to-13% decline in job security relative to pre-displacement averages.